-Some A.A.
-Degrees require up to 16 credits of a Second Language to demonstrate proficiency.
+Some AA Degrees require up to 16 credits of a Second Language to demonstrate proficiency.
 Many four-year degrees require either a second semester or fourth semester level of a second language and strongly encourage students to complete this requirement at the community college prior to transfer.

-Check your university catalog, Transfer Guides at http://aztransfer.com/college/ or meet with an academic advisor.
+Check your university catalog, Transfer Guides at aztransfer.com/college/ or meet with an academic advisor.
 Students may demonstrate proficiency by completion of coursework and/or a proficiency test.

 Students undecided about their major are encouraged to complete a fourth semester of a second language.
-CAC offers Spanish, French, Sign Language or other Foreign Languages and Literatures.
+CAC offers Spanish, Sign Language or other Foreign Languages and Literatures.
 Contact an academic advisor for assistance.

-- a grade of "C" or better in each A.A. degree required course; - a minimum of 20 credits from CAC which includes the AGEC-A requirements.
+- a grade of C or better in each required course - a minimum of 20 credits from CAC which includes the AGEC-A requirements - a minimum of 60-64 credits.

-GRAPHIC DESIGN A.A.S.
-Total Credits: 65
+GRAPHIC DESIGN AAS Total Credits: 64